etro-js/etro/CONTRIBUTING.md

 ### Etro Overview

-Check out [the overview guide](https://etrojs.dev/docs/overview) for an introduction to Etro.
+Check out [the user docs](https://etrojs.dev/docs/intro) for a high-level overview of Etro.

 ### Events